Get all your news in one place.

 As well as allegations of verbal abuse and the use of slurs, ex-employees also claim that Donaldson was reluctant to give his co-workers credit unless they were his childhood friends (“I was not to be credited for anything I did,” Turner told the Times.
 “I’d ask for credit, he’d credit someone else”) and placed “unreasonable demands” upon his staff.

 One video editor, Nate Anderson, moved to Greenville to work for MrBeast, but quit after a week due to his perfectionism.
-“Nothing ever worked for him,” Anderson said of Donaldson, “he always wanted it a certain way”.
+“Nothing ever worked for him,” Anderson said of Donaldson, “he always wanted it a certain way.”
 Anderson later released a tell-all YouTube video where he spoke openly about his gripes with Donaldson.
 “My Experience Editing for Mr. Beast (Worst Week of My Life)” outlined how he had received death threats after criticising the beloved MrBeast, despite many of his key fans being teenagers and children.

 In October 2024, fellow YouTuber Rosanna Pansino said she had reported Donaldson to the FBI over Telegram messages - attributed to his former employees - which referenced and joked about underage sexual activity, Nazi symbolism and incest.
 In her own YouTube video, ‘MrBeast knew all along’, Pansino said the alleged messages were attributed to Donaldson’s longtime collaborator Ava Kris Tyson.

 Earlier this year, Tyson - a fellow YouTuber - stepped down from her co-hosting duties with Donaldson after being accused of sending inappropriate messages to a minor.
 In her video, Pansino shows screenshots of the alleged messages and claims that Donaldson was aware of Tyson’s past.
-When Tyson stepped down, Donaldson said he was “disgusted” by the allegations.
-“I have been focused on hiring an independent third party to conduct a thorough investigation to ensure I have all the facts,” he said on X.
+When Tyson stepped down, Donaldson said he was “disgusted” by the allegations: “I have been focused on hiring an independent third party to conduct a thorough investigation to ensure I have all the facts,” he said on X.

-He added: “That said, I’ve seen enough online and taken immediate action to remove Ava from the company, my channel, and any association with Mr Beast.
+“That said, I’ve seen enough online and taken immediate action to remove Ava from the company, my channel, and any association with Mr Beast.
 I do not condone or support any of the inappropriate actions.”
+Donaldson and Tyson are yet to respond to the messages and allegations made by Pansino.

 Mr Beast meets and greets fans (Getty Images for MrBeast Burger)

 Donaldson’s philanthropy has also drawn criticism, despite its surface-level kindness.
 Vice writer Katie Way described how she followed MrBeast on TikTok, not because she enjoyed his content, but because there was a small chance that one day someone would stop her in the street and ask if she followed MrBeast on TikTok.
-If she said yes, she said they could hand her a suitcase of cash.
+If she said yes, she says they could hand her a suitcase of cash.
 She knows this because she’s already seen it happen in a MrBeast video, which she finds concerning.

 “There’s just something ugly about the ease with which these influencers and content creators part with the cash,” Way writes.
 “The act of walking through the streets and handing out hundred-dollar bills like they’re pamphlets is a more blatant display of wealth than any car or article of clothing could be.
 It’s also hard to watch ‘regular’ people get excited about what for them, for most of us, is probably a life-changing amount of money, because it calls to mind the constant state of precarity most of us live in, whether or not we know it.”

 Donaldson occasionally defends himself against these allegations of charity for views.
 After he paid for 1000 people to have cataract surgery (and made a video about it, titled “1000 people see for the first time”), TechCrunch criticised his conflation of cataracts with blindness as “systemic ableism.”
-Donaldson replied to the tweet “So you’d prefer we don’t help people get life-changing surgery they want and they asked for?”
+Donaldson replied to the tweet “So you’d prefer we don’t help people get life changing surgery they want and they asked for?”

 His journey from YouTuber to Elon Musk imitator